 Lithium Power International Limited is an other industrial metals & mining business based in Australia.
-Lithium Power International shares (LPI) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Lithium Power International shares (LPI) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Lithium Power International has a trailing 12-month revenue of around $335,983.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Lithium Power International

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Lithium Power International .
 Find the share by name or ticker symbol: LPI.
 Research its history to confirm it's a solid investment against your financial goals.